flanksource/docs/mission-control/docs/guide/config-db/scrapers/_custom.md

 ## Mapping

-Custom scrapers require defining the `id`, `type`, and `class` for each scraped item.
-For example, when scraping a file containing a JSON array, where each array element represents a config item, you need to specify the `id`, `type`, and config `class` for these items.
-Achieve this by utilizing mappings in your custom scraper configuration.
+Custom scrapers require defining the `id` and `type` for each scraped item.
+For example, when scraping a file containing a JSON array, where each array element represents a config item, you need to specify the `id` and `type` for those items.
+You can achieve this by utilizing mappings in your custom scraper configuration.

 | Field             | Description                                                                                                                                                    | Scheme                                                    | Required |
 | ----------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------- | -------- |